Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the ‘Botswana & Namibia’ guide.

 Weather & Climate

-Damaraland’s climate can vary from very hot daytime temperatures in summer, which is known as the Wet season (November to April), to very cold nighttime temperatures in winter, which is the Dry season (May to October).
+Damaraland’s climate can vary from very hot daytime temperatures in summer, which is the Wet season (November to April), to very cold nighttime temperatures in winter, which is the Dry season (May to October).
 This is mainly due to significant changes in altitude across the region, with temperatures falling as you clamber up the coastal mountains.
 Generally, winter is very dry, while summer has only occasional rainfall.

 Mike is an award-winning wildlife writer, former editor of Travel Zambia magazine and author of the Bradt Guide to Southern African Wildlife.